opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 The `paddedCell()` option is disabled for normal operation in order to detect any misbehaviour.
 You can enable the option from the command line by running Gradle with `-Dspotless.paddedcell`.

-> **NOTE:** If you have imported the project into IntelliJ IDEA the project will be automatically configured to add the correct license header to new source files based on the source location.
+> Note: if you have imported the project into IntelliJ IDEA the project will be automatically configured to add the correct license header to new source files based on the source location.

 ## Gradle Build